ddeutils/.github/profile/README.md

 > [!NOTE]
 > I have some 3rd-party projects, [:building_construction: **Vendors**](https://github.com/ddeutils/ddeutil-vendors), for keeping
 > an additional practices to use any 3rd API connect data source, like `polars`, `duckdb`, etc.
 > It be dynamic data processing & transformation objects from external vendor packages.
->
-> It can plug-in to [:runner: **Workflow**](https://github.com/ddeutils/ddeutil-workflow) with a hook stage.
+It can plug-in to
+> [**Workflow**](https://github.com/ddeutils/ddeutil-workflow) with a hook stage.

 ## :cocktail: External Projects